gk3000/web-dev-prep-course/HTML/html_002.md

 <p>I am just a paragraph of text.
 I have to be inside the <p> tag </p>
 ```

-If in the content we have several paragrpahs we can put them into several "p" tags:
+If in the content we have several paragraphs we can put them into several "p" tags:

 ```html
 <p>Lorem ipsum dolor sit amet, consectetur adipisicing elit, sed do eiusmod